luisdelaye/CurSa/README.md

 $ perl compare_names.pl color_ordering.tsv outfile_round1.tsv Mexico
 ```

-If there were mismatches, go for another round of curation, just remember to rename the new file substitute_proposal.tsv to substitute_proposal_round2.tsv:
+i) If there were mismatches, go for another round of curation, just remember to rename the new file substitute_proposal.tsv to substitute_proposal_round2.tsv:

 ```
 $ mv substitute_proposal.tsv substitute_proposal_round2.tsv